johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

 })
 ```

-The complete implementation of the client side would also create a **service** that accesses the `KNEX_CONNECTION` provider, rather than doing that in a controller, but I'll leave that as an exercise for the reader. :wink:
+The complete implementation of our best practices for database access would also have us create a **service** that accesses the `KNEX_CONNECTION` provider, rather than doing that in a controller, but I'll leave that as an exercise for the reader. :wink:

 #### Dynamic Registration (with a Config Factory)